Art Deibel

-Arthur Francis Deibel (April 3, 1896 – April 23, 1984) was a professional football player who spent a year in the National Football League with the Canton Bulldogs in 1926.
+Arthur Francis Deibel (April 3, 1896 – April 23, 1984) was a professional football player who spent a year in the National Football League (NFL) with the Canton Bulldogs in 1926.
 Prior to joining the NFL, Deibel played and was the captain of the Millville Football & Athletic Club, a successful independent club from New Jersey that was headed up by Guy Chamberlin.
 After a highly successful 1925 season, the Big Blue played a series of pick-up games against Red Grange and the Tampa Cardinals in Florida.
-The Big Blue won the series with a record of 3-0-1.
+The Big Blue won the series with a record of 3–0–1.
+Deibel played college football at Lafayette College.
+He was named captain of the 1923 Lafayette football team.

-Deibel played at the college level for Lafayette College.
-In 1923 he was named captain of school's football team.
+Deibel died on April 23, 1984, at Doctors Hospital in Massillon, Ohio.